vanilla/docs/content/help/multisite/subcommunities-quickstart.md

     - At the top level
     - Have the [nested type](/help/forum-settings/categories/#choosing-how-categories-display).

 With few exceptions every other category should be inside one of these categories.
 Categories found outside of these categories will likely not be accessible to your users.
-With Subcommunities and a [default subcommunity set](/help/multisite/subcommunities/#setting-a-default) _there will be be no navigable way for users to reach top-level categories outside of their current subcommunity_.
+With Subcommunities and a [default subcommunity set](/help/multisite/subcommunities/#setting-a-default) _there will be no navigable way for users to reach top-level categories outside of their current subcommunity_.
 See our instructions for [navigating between subcommunities](/help/multisite/subcommunities/#navigate-between-communities).

 One exception to this rule is the `Social Groups` category created by the [Groups addon](/help/addons/groups/).
 That addon provides additional methods to navigate to and from groups inside of a subcommunity.
 Groups are [shared between subcommunities](/help/multisite/subcommunities/#shared-content) and are accessible from all subcommunities.